What's happening in your neighborhood? A Weakly Supervised Approach to Detect Local News: Experiment Setup

-We trained the model on an Azure compute server with a 2.4GHz CPU and 1 Tesla V100 GPU.
-We extracted 5.2 million articles across 10 markets and 6 different languages and then split the dataset into 90\%-10\% as training and validation sets.
-Table \ref{tab:lntdistribution} shows the training data distribution across different markets.
+The local news detection model was trained on an Azure compute server equipped with an Intel Xeon Platinum 8168 2.7GHz CPU and 1 Nvidia Tesla V100 32GB GPU.
+We compiled a dataset of 5.2 million news articles, spanning a period of one month.
+These articles come from 10 different markets and are available in 6 different languages.
+The distribution of training data across various markets is displayed in Table \ref{tab:lntdistribution}.

-We didn’t perform hyperparameter tuning and used the default parameters to fine-tune the Roberta-XLM model \citep{conneau2019unsupervised}.
-We used cross-entropy loss as our loss function with Adam optimizer.
+In the training process, we kept the pre-trained weights of the XLM-RoBERTa large-sized model \citep{conneau2019unsupervised} and used cross-entropy as the loss function.
+We randomly sampled 10 percent data as validation set.
+Throughout the training process, Adam optimizer was used with batch size 64 and a maximum of 10 epochs.
+We further used early stopping if the F1-score on the validation set did not improve for 3 epochs.

+The whole pipeline is deployed through an online inference service using a single instance equipped with one Nvidia V100 GPU, and two cores of Intel Xeon CPUs, and integrated to our news recommendation platform to serve the users.